cboyda/LighthouseLabs/Project-SQL/README.md

 ```
 Since & and anything after is not needed for pagetitle information, and the URL still works!

 2. Exercised FIND, FIX, FUTURE PROOF ideology to ensure when bugs in data found and fixed additional constraints were added to minimize future reoccurence.
-See process #3 on https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/QA.md
+See process #3 on [part 5:QA your data steps](https://github.com/cboyda/LighthouseLabs/blob/d4e420e83e65acdc3082fb29f076e9b30d1b32d9/Project-SQL/QA.md)

-3. A full work in progress of all test queries can also be found at https://github.com/cboyda/LighthouseLabs/blob/2a1a09f69327dc01f80027cfa3d9252c2559d96f/Project-SQL/SQL%20Data%20Files/data%20cleaning%20on%20ecommerce%20may%2014.sql
+3. A full work in progress of all test queries can also be found at [work in progress SQL](https://github.com/cboyda/LighthouseLabs/blob/2a1a09f69327dc01f80027cfa3d9252c2559d96f/Project-SQL/SQL%20Data%20Files/data%20cleaning%20on%20ecommerce%20may%2014.sql)

 ## Challenges
 (discuss challenges you faced in the project)